awst-austria/qa4sm/UI/developers-guide.md

 ## Starting the project
 After installing the project dependencies the angular application can be started by executing `npm run start-with-path`.
-This is custom command defined in `package.json`.
+This custom command is defined in `package.json`.

 This is basically an alias for `ng serve --deploy-url /ui/ --base-href /ui/`.
 Since django runs in the root context, the UI application needs another one.
 (We don't want to mix django, django rest and angular urls).
 The angular application has the /ui/ context path, all relative urls defined in the application are relative to this path.

-During the startup the server also compiles project.
+During the startup the server also compiles the project.
 Once it's done the application is reachable at http://localhost:4200/ui

 ### Development reverse proxy
 The system (django+UI) uses http cookies for authentication, session management and CSRF protection.
-Browsers are very strict when it comes to cookies and cross origin resource sharing which would mean a lot of trouble if the django api and the UI would be available on different urls.
+Browsers are very strict when it comes to cookies and cross origin resource sharing which would mean a lot of trouble if the django api and the UI would be available on different hosts.
 (like `http://localhost:8000/api` and `http://localhost:4200/ui`)

 Luckily the angular dev. server has built-in reverse proxy functionality that can be used to resolve